See other articles in this series:

 Encyclopedias – these come in many forms, such as The Canadian Encyclopedia, Dictionary of Canadian Biography (also available in French), Britannica Kids (may require a subscription), Historica Canada’s learning tools, and more.
 Sure Wikipedia is out there, and hotly contested as a reliable source, since anyone can update it.
 However, kids can learn to start with Wikipedia, and then dig further into cited sources to find more in their quest to fact check.

 Research institutes – the sites of organizations that do research can often publish findings in press releases or posts on their sites.
 If they are listed on government resources, that can be a reliable way to know they are credible.
-For example, here is a list of research institutes on the website for the Canadian Polar Commission.
+For example, here is a list of research and projects on the website for Polar Knowledge Canada (POLAR).
 If you do a Google search for “think tank Canada” you’ll also come up with sources like The Fraser Institute and the Canadian Centre for Policy Alternatives.

 Teach kids that fact checking doesn’t stop when you’ve found nothing!